 The new IEEE 802 standards include the following:

-IEEE 802.15.4g™-2012 – IEEE Standard for Local and Metropolitan Area Networks – Part 15.4: Low-Rate Wireless Personal Area Networks (LR-WPANs) Amendment 3: Physical Layer 9PHY) Specifications for Low-Data-Rate, Wireless, Smart Metering Utility Networks – is a global standard that provides carrier-grade wireless communications connectivity for very large-scale smart metering applications and advanced metering infrastructure used in smart grids.It supports geographically diverse networks with minimal infrastructure that can potentially connect millions of end points.
+IEEE 802.15.4g™-2012 – IEEE Standard for Local and Metropolitan Area Networks – Part 15.4: Low-Rate Wireless Personal Area Networks (LR-WPANs) Amendment 3: Physical Layer (PHY) Specifications for Low-Data-Rate, Wireless, Smart Metering Utility Networks – is a global standard that provides carrier-grade wireless communications connectivity for very large-scale smart metering applications and advanced metering infrastructure used in smart grids.It supports geographically diverse networks with minimal infrastructure that can potentially connect millions of end points.
 The new standard, an amendment to IEEE 802.15.4™, offers the communications range, robustness and coexistence characteristics required for these types of applications and deployments that fit the general objectives of IEEE 802.15 but were not covered by the existing standard.
 IEEE 802.15.4g-2012 is available for purchase at the IEEE Standards Store.

 IEEE 802.16™-2012 – IEEE Standard for Air Interface for Broadband Wireless Access Systems.
-The standard supports worldwide deployment of innovative, cost-effective, interoperable, and multivendorbroadband wireless access (BWA) products that utilities can use for machine-to-machine smart grid applications.
+The standard supports worldwide deployment of innovative, cost-effective, interoperable, and multi-vendor broadband wireless access (BWA) products, with Ethernet as well as IP interfaces, that utilities can use for machine-to-machine smart grid applications.
 The standard specifies the air interface, including the medium access control and physical layers (MAC and PHY), of combined fixed and mobile point-to-multipoint BWA systems.
-The standard upgrades certain aspects of the air interface technologies used in IEEE 802.16-2004 and supersedes that standard.
-IEEE 802.16-2012 is available for purchase at the IEEE Standards Store.
+The standard updates the WirelessMAN-OFDMA air interface designated by the ITU as IMT-2000.
+Further enhancement relevant to Smart Grid applications are provided in IEEE Std 802.16p-2012, an amendment providing “Enhancements to Support Machine-to-Machine Applications.”.
+Both IEEE 802.16-2012 and IEEE 802.16p-2012 are available for purchase at the IEEE Standards Store.

 IEEE 802.16.1™-2012 – IEEE Standard for WirelessMAN-Advanced Air Interface for Broadband Wireless Access Systems.
-The standard provides an enhanced air interface and improved capacity for metropolitan-area networks that utilities can use for smart grid machine-to-machine communications applications.
-IEEE 802.16.1-2012 is a new standalone version of the technology first specified in IEEE 802.16m™-2011.
+The standard provides an enhanced air interface and improved capacity for metropolitan-area networks that utilities can use for smart grid machine-to-machine communications as well as mobile voice-based applications, with support for Ethernet as well as IP interfaces.
+IEEE 802.16.1-2012 is a new standalone version of the technology first specified in IEEE 802.16m™-2011 and designated by the ITU as IMT-Advanced.
+Further enhancement relevant to Smart Grid applications are provided in IEEE Std 802.16.1b-2012, an amendment providing “Enhancements to Support Machine-to-Machine Applications.”
 The new standard is available for purchase at the IEEE Standards Store.

+IEEE 802.22.2™-2012 – IEEE Standard on the Recommended Practice for Installation and Deployment of IEEE 802.22™-2011 Wireless Regional Area Networks (WRAN) was recently published.
+The Emerging Technology Award winning IEEE 802.22 systems will provide broadband access to wide regional areas around the world and bring reliable and secure high-speed communications to under-served and un-served rural communities, which are estimated to include nearly half of the world' s population.
+IEEE 802.22-2011 is the first IEEE 802 Standard for operation in the Television (TV) Whitespaces, defined as the available or un-occupied TV channels.
+It is also the first IEEE Standard that focuses on broadband connectivity and smart grid applications in rural areas where most vacant TV channels can be found.
+The new standard is available for purchase at the IEEE Standards Store